Read committee updates here.

 SAANC BOD call time and conference line numbers will be posted in the St Anthony Hall Facebook group; additionally, you can contact the SAANC secretary to be added to a list of interested non-BOD members who will get meeting information.
 These meetings are open to all SAANC members and interested parties until such time the meeting moves to closed session.

-Contact the chair of the renovations committee (Kait Goodnight) or the chair of SAANC, LeAnn Sherman.
+Contact the renovations committee or the chair of SAANC, Bill Waring.

 9) How can I stay informed?